 To make the situation when a cat stays alone as comfortable as possible, take care of everything your 4-legged friend needs.

-Of course, the most important thing is to leave food in sufficient quantity.
+The most important thing is to leave food in sufficient quantity.
 If the bowl is small, buy a few more.
 However, remember to leave only dry food, as wet food will spoil.
-Do not be afraid to leave a bigger amount of food, than usual.
+Do not be afraid to leave a bigger amount of food than usual.
 As a rule, cats eat moderately, and will rarely try to eat everything at a time.
 If you are still concerned about your cat’s health, buy a feeder with a dispenser.

 Cardboard boxes, balls, toys and even simple candy wrappers, all this will brighten up the pet’s loneliness.
 The more entertainment you offer, the more likely a cat will keep the apartment in order.
 Remember: a bored cat can find entertainment by himself, but it’s unlikely that the owner will like it.

 Remember to fill the tray with fresh cat litter and you might even need a second tray.
 Take care of your shoes or rugs, otherwise a cat might be tempted to “use them”.

 Leaving a pet alone, take care of his/her safety:

 - Close the windows, and open the doors.
 All windows should be closed, and the doors, on the contrary, should be open.
 First of all, this applies to the toilet.
 Put a kickstand or a door wedge on the door or tie the towels onto the door handle so that the doors do not lock them in.